Global Engagement Scholars

 How do I apply?

-We accept applications from first-year and sophomore transfer students in the spring of each academic year.
+We accept applications from first-year and sophomore transfer students in the fall of each academic year.
 The entire application process is completed online, and you can view a preview of the full application before you begin.

 What does the application include?